-Chris holds a Masters in Composition from the University of Oxford and is a graduate of the Sydney Conservatorium of Music.
+Chris holds a Master’s in Composition from the University of Oxford and is a graduate of the Sydney Conservatorium of Music.
 Chris was one of only six composers worldwide to be selected by Sir Peter Maxwell Davies to attend his Advanced Composition course at the Dartington International Summer School.
-His composition teachers have included Sir Peter Maxwell Davies, Nigel Butterley, Kaija Saariaho, Robert Saxton, Elliott Gyger and Michael Smetanin.
+His composition teachers have included Sir Peter Maxwell Davies, Nigel Butterley, Kaija Saariaho, Robert Saxton, and John Supko.

-For theatre, Chris’ music includes scores for CLOUD NINE and A MIDSUMMER NIGHT’S DREAM (Sydney Theatre Company); FASCINATION (Miniaturists 50 at the Arcola Theatre); THE COLD CLEAR ELSEWHERE (Edinburgh Fringe Festival); HARVEST (Gettysburg College, USA); THE MERCHANT OF VENICE (Buskins, Worcester College Oxford); ORPHANS, EIGHT and LOVE’S LABOURS LOST (Rough-Hewn).
+For theatre, Chris’ music includes: for Melbourne Theatre Company, scores for COSI (with Sydney Theatre Company), and DOLL’S HOUSE PART 2 directed by Sarah Goodes; CLOUD NINE and A MIDSUMMER NIGHT’S DREAM directed by Kip Williams (Sydney Theatre Company); FASCINATION (Miniaturists 50 at the Arcola Theatre); THE COLD CLEAR ELSEWHERE (Edinburgh Fringe Festival); HARVEST (Gettysburg College, USA); THE MERCHANT OF VENICE (Buskins, Worcester College Oxford); ORPHANS, EIGHT and LOVE’S LABOURS LOST (Rough-Hewn).